-Just think about it – if you want to get to know more about a website you have just landed on no matter if it is a website for an organization, a company or an individual, the About page would be the primary web page you would look up on their website.
+Just think about it – if you want to find out who behind a website is, you just landed on no matter if it is a website for an organization, a company, or an individual, the About page would be the primary web page you would look up on their website.

 You can tailor this page with your brand visuals and voice and at the same time tell your story in a creative way.

 However, the main question right here is: What truly makes an outstanding About Us web page?

 1 | Be Unique

 The About Us pages that stick in our minds are those that really stood out: maybe the page was humorous, entertaining, used lots of good imagery, or used innovative ways to make it memorable.

-If you add your story, your expertise in an engaging and easy to read way, then your About page will present information which would attract visitors to stay, browse around your site, or even buy one (or more 😊) of your products or services.
+If you add your story, your expertise in an engaging and easy to read way, then your About page will present information that would attract visitors to stay, browse around your site, or even buy one (or more 😊) of your products or services.

 2 | Personalize Your Page